artdeell/artdeell/README.md

-# welcum to artdeel's readme
+# welcom to artdeel's readme

 i do pojav and autowax, here are my socials:
 Discord: artDev#7380 (feel free to friend)